wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
-* Referrals table changes: primary key changed to referral_id;
+* Referrals table changes: primary key changed to referral_id
-  added reference column and index
+* Added reference column and index

 = 1.1.2 =
 Added type to referrals.
 Upgrade if using Pro or Enterprise or referral types are desired via API.